 Mid-Career Salary: $116,000

 Earning a bachelor’s degree in computer science and engineering can provide job opportunities that pay well, even at the entry level.
 Individuals with this type of degree often work in software development and other computer engineering occupations.
 Developers are the creative minds behind computer programs and applications.
-To work in this promising and lucrative field, strong computer programming skills are essential.
+To work in this lucrative field, strong computer programming skills are essential.
 The job outlook for software developers with bachelor’s degrees in computer science and engineering is highly favorable.
 In fact, the Bureau of Labor Statistics reports that the growth rate is 17 percent over the next seven years.
 This is a much faster rate than the average of all occupations (7%).

 #4 – Bachelor’s in Actuarial Science

 Mid-Career Salary: $119,000

 Actuaries use mathematics and statistics to help analyze financial costs of risk and uncertainty for insurance companies and consulting firms.
 Actuarial roles are often part of teams that include managers and professionals in: